 Some Slovenian officers detected the two families in a forest on the Slovenian side of the border with Croatia, close to Rupa (HRV).
 They arrested them, denying them their right to claim asylum.
 The officers made them undress and body-searched the men in front of all other members of the families, including the women and children.

 Then, they were driven to the Croatian border and handed over to the Croatian authorities.
-Those took them with a car where they sat cramped and had therefore difficulties to breath.
+Those took them with a car where they sat cramped and had therefore difficulties to breathe.

 The two families repeatedly asked the officers for asylum but were denied due to the reason that they had illegally entered the country.
 Additionally, their requests for water and food were denied.
 Then the officers drove them to the Bosnian border and dropped them off near Bihac (BIH).